 cadmium telluride.

-Their use depends on their intended application.
+Their selection of material depends on the panel’s intended application.

 The monocrystalline cell:

 It is made from the mineral "silicon", which is found in abundance in sand.
 A single "grown" crystal is gradually formed into a block.
 The cells are then cut into thin slices from 250 to 350 μm.
 The efficiency limit of the crystalline cell is around 35%.
 Currently this type of cell achieves efficiencies of 21%.